smartdevicelink/sdl_evolution/proposals/nnnn-sdl_on_qnx700_agl.md

 #### Modification in Utils component

-Utils component will be affected by modification of SDL Core to providing ability to pass SDLC certification.
+Utils component will be affected by modification of SDL Core providing ability to pass SDLC certification.
 Utils component provides all SDL layers platform agnostic interface for communication with the operation system:
  - file system operations;
  - threads and sync primitives;